 In a short interview conducted in connection with her new appointment, Ms. Nancy Ansah said, "I feel privileged to be called to serve in this high office at our noble institution.
 I have been here for the last seven years; and I can confidently say that this institution has the right agenda with regard to the socio-economic and spiritual well-being of Ghana and Africa as a whole."

 She continued, "I pray that God gives me strength to continue to serve Him through my work at RUCST.
 I am grateful to the Founder and President, Management and Staff and in fact, the community of Regent University College for the confidence reposed in me.
 There have been many congratulatory messages which give me the assurance that the whole university community is solidly behind me."

-Both Dr. Moffatt and Ms. Ansah bring to their respective offices visionary leadership, rich experience and in-depth knowledge to assist the university in its quest to raising transformational leaders through science and technology education to impact their generations.
+Both Prof. Moffatt and Ms. Ansah bring to their respective offices visionary leadership, rich experience and in-depth knowledge to assist the university in its quest to raising transformational leaders through science and technology education to impact their generations.